August 14, 2012

 Notes: certain items not related to “operations” of the Company have been excluded from net income as follows.

-g) Non-GAAP – amounts represent depreciation and stock option expense
+c) Non-GAAP – amounts represent depreciation, stock option expense.

 Safe Harbor Provision